 Tips for Advertising Translation

-The translation is vital in the advertising industry, particularly if a business wants to operate in an international context.
+Translation is vital in the advertising industry, particularly if a business wants to operate in an international context.
 Successful advertisements must be engaging and appealing to their targeted market and address the audience with the most appropriate vocabulary.
 This is the key to the most effective advertising campaign.
 Advertisements often depend on subtle nuances placed within the text, so this means the literal translation is typically not sufficient to provide the right meaning.
-This means the advertisements need to be translated by a translator who can translate these subtle meanings without a mistranslation.
+This means the advertisements need to be translated by a translator who can translate these subtle meanings without mistranslation.

 Key tips for a successful advertisement translation

 1. Know all there is to know about your targeted audience

 If you are targeting, for example, an audience with a certain amount of money, this doesn’t mean the language you use in your translations will be the same.
 For example, older people with the same amount of disposable income as a younger age range may not be engaged with language that might be used by a younger person.